Electron Microbeam / X-Ray Diffraction Facility

-The Electron Microbeam/X-ray Diffraction Facility is an integration of three laboratories comprising the following instruments: Cameca electron microprobe, Philips XL-30 scanning electron microscope/Bruker Quanta 200 energy-dispersion X-ray microanalysis system, and Siemens D5000 and Bruker D8 X-ray powder diffractometers.
-Two preparation laboratories with a carbon evaporator unit, micronising mill, and other miscellaneous equipment, support these operations.
+The Electron Microbeam/X-ray Diffraction Facility is an integration of three laboratories comprising the following instruments: Cameca SX50 electron microprobe, Philips XL-30 scanning electron microscope/Bruker Quantax 200 energy-dispersion X-ray microanalysis system, and Bruker AXS D8 Focus and D8 Advance X-ray powder diffractometers.
+Two preparation laboratories with a carbon evaporator unit, micronising mill, spray drier, and other miscellaneous equipment, support these operations.

 The electron microprobe, scanning electron microscope and preparation laboratory are housed in a specially-built low-vibration ground-floor laboratory complex with air conditioning and clean-air system; the X-ray powder diffractometers and preparation laboratory are housed elsewhere.
 Originally independent, these three laboratories have been merged into a modern analytical facility for the comprehensive characterization of minerals and materials.
-The Facility is managed by a university-paid Research Scientist/Honorary Professor (Mati Raudsepp); support personnell, comprising a full-time Research Scientists (Elisabetta Pani, Jenny Lai), and a part-time Research Scientist (Edith Czech), are supported from laboratory revenues.
+The Facility is managed by a university-paid Research Scientist/Honorary Professor (Mati Raudsepp); support personnel, comprising full-time Research Scientists (Elisabetta Pani, Jenny Lai, Edith Czech), are supported from laboratory revenues.

 Both as a service to the public and to supplement income, the Facility provides analytical services to the private sector.
 Although quantitative phase analysis using the Rietveld method for exploration/mining, mineral processing and problems of environmental remediation is the major focus, a diverse range of services is also provided for clients from other engineering and technical fields, and from various industries in the high-technology sector.

-A Philips XL30 electron microscope with Bruker Quanta 200 energy-dispersion X-ray microanalysis system with Xflash 4010 SDD detector shares the clean lab with the microprobe, and allows quick examination and digital imaging of minerals and materials at both low and high magnifications using secondary electrons, backscattered electrons, characteristic X-rays, and cathodoluminescence signals.
+A Philips XL30 electron microscope (Bruker Quantax 200 energy-dispersion X-ray microanalysis system, XFlash 4010 SDD detector, Robinson cathodoluminescence detector) shares the clean lab with the microprobe, and allows quick examination and digital imaging of minerals and materials at both low and high magnifications using secondary electrons, backscattered electrons, characteristic X-rays, and cathodoluminescence signals.

-Siemens D5000 (Vantec detector) and Bruker D8 Focus (LynxEye detector) diffractometers allow quick collection of diffraction data for the characterization of single mineral powders or mixtures of minerals from whole-rock powders.
-Diffraction data are processed by automated 'search-match' software which makes use of the International Centre for Diffraction Data PDF-4+ database.
+Bruker D8 Focus (0-20, LynxEye detector) and D8 Advance (0-0, LynxEye XE detector) diffractometers allow quick collection of diffraction data for the characterization of single mineral powders or mixtures of minerals from whole-rock powders.
+Diffraction data may be processed by automated 'search-match' software which makes use of the International Centre for Diffraction Data PDF-4+ database.
 The diffraction data may be output as colour-coded diffraction profiles, reflection lists, or as raw data files, or in ASCII format for additional user manipulation.
-Quantitative phase analysis of mixtures can be done using Bruker Topas software for the standardless Rietveld method.
+Quantitative phase analysis of mixtures using the Rietveld method may be done using Bruker Topas software.